MijaMange/mijamange/README.md

 ---

 ## Core Values
-- Design with purpose
-- Code with intention
-- Learn with curiosity
-- Build with heart
+Design with purpose, code with intention, learn with curiosity and build with heart

 ---